scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

-Run it by typing "python3 portbcn-early-release.py" on terminal and scan the QR code with a phone.
+Run it from its folder by typing "python3.7 portbcn-early-release.py" on terminal and scan the QR code with a phone.
 To start it send him the word "port".

 Requirements:
  - Python 3